ScottJK-20190706/tweet_classifier/README.md

   <p>A file containing the calculated values for each of these features for each tweet is then saved as 'features/count_features/count_features.pickle'</p></br>

 <h3>08_feature_importance_tfidf</h3>
 <p>Many features have been created by this stage.
 This file performs a chi-squared test and correlation analysis in order to remove features with little discriminative power.
 TF weighting, TFIDF weighting, and frequency count calculations are then made in order to transform the tweets into a range of VSM arrays covering the 3 weighting strategies.
-Additional VSM arrays are created where the deatures from the "bio" field are included also.
-Finally VSM arrays with and without the calculated features are created</p></br>
+Additional VSM arrays are created where the features from the "bio" field are included also.
+Finally BOW VSM arrays with and without the calculated features are created</p></br>

 <h2>Classic Vector Space experiments</h2>
 <h3>09_classify</h3>